Sports engineering

 Sports engineering was first introduced by Isaac Newton’s observation of a tennis ball.
-In the mid-twentieth century, Howard Head became one of the first engineers to apply engineering principles to improve sports equipment.
-Starting in 1999, the biannual international conference for sports engineering was established to commemorate achievements in the field.
-Presently, the journal “Sports Engineering” details the innovations and research projects that sports engineers are working on.
+In the mid-twentieth century, Howard Head became one of the first inventors to apply engineering principles to improve sports equipment.
+Dedicated to showing the innovations in this field, the International conference for sports engineering and the journal Sports Engineering were introduced.

-The study of sports engineering requires an understanding of a variety of engineering topics, including physics, mechanical engineering, materials science, and biomechanics.
+This discipline requires an understanding of a variety of engineering topics, including physics, mechanical engineering, biomechanics, materials science, and computational engineering.
 Many practitioners hold degrees in those topics rather than in sports engineering specifically.
-Specific study programs in sports engineering and technology are becoming more common at the graduate level, and also at the undergraduate level in Europe.
-Sports engineers also employ computational engineering tools like computer-aided design (CAD), computational fluid dynamics (CFD), and finite element analysis (FEA) to design and produce sports equipment, sportswear, and more.
+Specific study programs in sports engineering and technology are becoming more common at the undergraduate and graduate level in the USA, central Europe and the Asia-Pacific area.